 In May 2015, Erwin Sperisen’s trial on appeal was held before the Criminal Chamber of the Geneva Court of Justice, which once again sentenced him to life imprisonment, this time for all the crimes with which he had been charged, that is to say, the extrajudicial execution of 10 detainees on two different occasions.
 The outcome of this case, of vital importance to the victims, was the first conviction of a Central-American national police chief for extrajudicial executions.

 In July 2017, following the defense’s appeal, the Swiss Federal Court referred the case back to Genevan tribunals, without ruling on the guilt of the former Head of the Guatemalan police.
-Erwin Sperisen’s second trial on appeal will be held before the Criminal Chamber of the Geneva Court of Justice as of 16 April 2018.
+Erwin Sperisen’s second trial on appeal took place in April 2018 in Geneva.
+The public prosecutor requested a life imprisonment for his alleged participation in 2006 in the assassination of several detainees in the Pavon prison.
+Alternatively, the prosecutor requested 15 years of imprisonment for Erwin Sperisen in case the court decided to convict him merely for complicity in these murders.
+The defense pleaded for his acquittal.